 Plus, you’ll also want to make sure that the mother will stand still and allow the baby to feed.
 It is important that the baby latches within an hour or two.

 However, if it doesn’t, don’t panic.
 You can always bottle feed.
-But don’t do what I did.
-When my second goat gave birth on her to twins, I stayed around to help.
+However, don’t do what I did.
+When my second goat gave birth to her twins, I stayed around to help.

 I watched and watched, but the babies just couldn’t latch.
-It never dawned on me that it could take a little longer than 45 minutes with two kids competing over the same bag.
+It never dawned on me that it could take a little longer than 45 minutes with 2 kids competing over the same bag.

 So I hop in my truck and rush to the local feed store.
 I get a bottle and rush home.
 I had determined that I was not losing any more goat kids if I could help.

-But the goats had other plans.
-As soon as I backed off, they figured out nursing in two seconds flat.
+However, the goats had other plans.
+As soon as I backed off, they figured out nursing in 2 seconds flat.
 By the time I got back, both babies were head butting their mom’s sack and feasting up a storm.

 So just try not to panic if things aren’t going as you might think they should.
 You’ll know if the babies are in trouble.
 Trust your judgment.

-Well, that is all there is to helping your goats give birth.
+Well, that is all there is to help your goats give birth.
 As I said before, they really don’t need our help.
-There are a few rare instances that they might, but for the most part they just need you to be there just in case and to help them clean their babies.
+There are a few rare instances that they might, but for the most part, they just need you to be there just in case and to help them clean their babies.

 Seriously, could you imagine giving birth, trying to clean the first one up while still being in labor and trying to give birth to a second or third kid?